xavi0ne/Azure-AI-Services/README.md

 The ‘ai-translators-maindeploy.bicep’ template assumes that you are a US regulated entity with requirements for network isolation, access control, and least privilege security controls.
 For deployment to be successful, please ensure the following pre-requisites:

-  +The AI Translators, key vault, and Storage Account should be deployed in the same Azure US Government region.
+  + The AI Translators, key vault, and Storage Account should be deployed in the same Azure US Government region.
-  +Template assumes the following resources exist in the subscription prior to deployment.
+  + Template assumes the following resources exist in the subscription prior to deployment.
 Please provide the resource IDs for the following existing resources:

   +	Log Analytics Workspace
   +	Event Hub